 - The software needed to access the record becomes obsolete - This includes either the software to read and write the record, the operating system to run the software, or both.

 Preservation techniques which can minimise the risk of digital records becoming inaccessible include:

 - migrating digital records from older hardware and software to current configurations; and

 - converting digital records from their original data format to a standardised, long term preservation format.

 Factors influencing which preservation strategy is best for your agency will include:

 - the technology you currently have, and are likely to acquire in the near future;

 - the most financially feasible option, based on a risk analysis and taking into account your agency's accountability obligations; and

 - the long term implications for the integrity of your records of any preservation processes adopted.

 Preservation is just one aspect of managing digital information to ensure that it can be used in the way that is required for as long as required, and no longer.
-For more information on managing digital records, see our Digital Continuity Principles or contact the Agency Service Centre.
+For more information on managing digital records, see Types of information and systems or contact the Agency Service Centre.